 Do your kids do the ‘quick rinse’ in the sink without soap?
 I know a lot of kids do – they are far too busy to wash with soap.
 But a quick rinse with water might not get all the germs off.
 So hands should be washed with soap and water after using the bathroom, before eating, and after handling things in public places (ie: playground, museums, grocery stores, health clubs).
 But just say no to the antibacterial soaps!
 Studies show that use of the anti-bacterial agent Tricolsan (found in many antibacterial soaps, gels, and wipes) could be creating resistant strains of bacteria.
 So don’t forget to wash hands, but stick with regular soap.

 Ever since Nobel prize-winning scientist Linus Pauling wrote the book Vitamin C and the Common Cold in 1970, the debate about whether or not it can help prevent the common cold has raged on.
 But research does shows that vitamin C is a powerful antioxidant that can support a healthy immune system.
 So during the cold and flu season – load up on the citrus fruits, strawberries, and red peppers.
 It is also a good idea to supplement with vitamin C as well.
-I like Trace Minerals Research Electrolyte Stamina packs – they pack 1,200 mg of vitamin C, and come in a variety of delicious flavors – even the kids like them.
-Take with food if you have a sensitive stomach or it gives you loose stools, or consider lipospheric vitamin C. Some people with constipation find that 1,000 mg. of vitamin C in the morning before breakfast solves all of their constipation woes.
+Take vitamin C with food if you have a sensitive stomach or it gives you loose stools, or consider lipospheric vitamin C. Some people with constipation find that 1,000 mg. of vitamin C in the morning before breakfast solves all of their constipation woes.